the-epsd/twinleafgg/README.md

 `config.js` contains all available options and its default values are defined in the `src/config.ts`

-1. Firstly install all required dependencies.
+1. Install all required dependencies.

 ```
 npm install
 ```

-2. Then, build the project and start it.
+2. Build the project and start it.

 ```
 npm run build